 Also in the late 1990s after several attempts with various prototypes, delivery began of new class 471 electrical units which are gradually taking over service from their older counterparts on the main lines.
 A concurrent programme has begun to modernise class 810 to 814 railcar units, known under the name Regionova.
-The Regionova trains are now gradually replacing their unsuitable older counterparts.
+Regionova diesel units have already replaced most of the unsuitable older trains.

 The most significant construction project for the future, however, was the New Connection, which resolved capacity problems between Prague Main Station and the stations Praha-Libeň, Praha-Vysočany and Praha-Holešovice.
 It also made possible the interconnection of all directions from Prague Main Station and Prague Masaryk Station.

 The creation and development of Prague Integrated Transport (PID), however, formed the basis for city rail as such.
 Starting in 1992, PID gradually made it possible to use municipal public transport tickets on the railway.
 Initially this only applied to the territory of Prague, but as PID developed this was extended to segments outside Prague within c.
 30 km from the city limits.
 Gradually the main lines were integrated which made it possible to use not only passes but also PID short-term transfer tickets.

 The first expressly city rail link was today’s line S41 from Praha-Libeň to Roztoky u Prahy, which is enjoying greater and greater demand